 \subsubsection{Illustrative Example for Autoencoders}

-Here, we illustrate the performance of the \ac{AEC} proposed in~\cite{khanzadeh2023end} for the salinity-based testbed in~\cite{angerbauer2023salinitybased}.
-In this testbed, information bits are encoded as varying salinity levels, which are subsequently detected through corresponding electrical conductivity levels in water. \Cref{fig_salinity_testbed} shows the overall setup for the testbed, where the distance from the release of the impulsive excitation is set to $\SI{3.6}{\centi\meter}$.
-During the channel identification step, we use real measurements from salinity-based communication in a microfluidic channel to train an \ac{RNN}.\footnote{We provide the autoencoder code at \url{https://github.com/tkn-tub/NN_molecular_communications/tree/main/Section_III_D_autoencoders}}

-The \ac{AEC} comprises three convolutional layers, each followed by a batch normalization and a non-linear \ac{ReLU} activation function at the encoder side.
-The decoder consists of a convolutional layer that mimics a linear equalizer, aiming to reduce \ac{ISI} and noise.
-Two pooling layers (average and max) and a linear fully connected layer are included to downsample the features and match the size of the transmitted bit sequence.
-The final layer employs a sigmoid activation function to produce outputs in the range of zero to one, which is suitable for soft-input decoding.
-Training is conducted via simulations and over \num{2000} epochs, each with a batch size of \num{40} and a transmission sequence of $\SI{100}{\bit}$; see the evolution in \Cref{fig_AEC Loss}.
-Each emission consists of binary pulses at the levels the encoder determines, with each pulse lasting $\SI{500}{\milli\second}$.
-The Adam algorithm is used with a learning rate of \num{0.009} and a learning rate decay of \num{0.99} applied every \num{1000} iterations.
-As a result, the obtained \ac{BER} ranges from $\numrange{9e-2}{9e-6}$ when the \ac{SNR} is in the interval $\SIrange{0}{10}{\decibel}$, which is also rather similar to the ideal case of full {MC} channel knowledge; labeled as \ac{AEC} Ideal in \Cref{fig_AEC BER}.
+This section complements the above architectures by illustrating the operation of the \ac{AEC} from~\cite{khanzadeh2023end} in the salinity-based testbed developed in~\cite{angerbauer2023salinitybased}.
+In this testbed, information bits are mapped to salinity levels and detected based on the corresponding conductivity in water, for which a closed-form expression cannot be derived due to the lack of an accurate model of the transmitter and receiver geometries. \Cref{fig_salinity_testbed} depicts the setup for a $\SI{3.6}{\centi\meter}$ transmitter–receiver distance.
+Real microfluidic channel measurements are used to identify channels and train an \ac{RNN}.
+The \ac{AEC} employs three convolutional layers with batch normalization and ReLU activation at the encoder, while the decoder uses a convolutional layer acting as a linear equalizer to mitigate \ac{ISI} and noise.
+Two pooling layers (average and max) and a fully connected layer downsample features to match the transmitted bit sequence, followed by a sigmoid output for soft-input decoding.
+Training is simulation-based over \num{2000} epochs with a batch size of \num{40} and \num{100} $\si{\bit}$ sequences (\Cref{fig_AEC Loss}).
+Each emission comprises encoder-defined binary pulses lasting $\SI{500}{\milli\second}$.
+The Adam optimizer is used with an initial learning rate of \num{0.009} and a decay of \num{0.99} every~\num{1000} iterations.
+The architectural parameters, such as the layer type and number, as well as the number of neurons per layer, were empirically tuned based on observed training performance and prior experience, with domain knowledge guiding design choices.
+For instance, convolutional layers with kernel sizes matching the channel memory were adopted at the receiver side.
+Training hyperparameters, including learning rate, batch size, and optimizer type, were optimized through a grid search to achieve stable convergence and minimize validation loss, as described in \cite{angerbauer2023salinitybased}.
+As a result, the obtained \ac{BER} ranges from $\numrange{9e-2}{9e-6}$ when the \ac{SNR} is in the interval~$\SIrange{0}{10}{\decibel}$.
+These results attain the ideal case of full {MC} channel knowledge; labeled as '\ac{AEC} Ideal' in \Cref{fig_AEC BER}.